 The wide southern end of the High Street, at the junction with West Street and East Street, lends itself to market trading.
 The island buildings at the centre of the road would have been to facilitate this.
-Today, the narrower of the two roads is known as Union Street, taking its name from the Parish Union Workhouse, which was located at no 2, before it moved to Wickham Road.
-The workhouse made national news after two young boys were transferred their and took to it badly, wetting the bed and soiling their clothes, for which they were repeatedly shamed and starved, and then left in an outhouse.
+Today, the narrower of the two roads is known as Union Street, taking its name from the Parish Union Workhouse, which was located at number 2 before it moved to Wickham Road.
+The workhouse made national news after two young boys were transferred there and took to it badly, wetting the bed and soiling their clothes, for which they were repeatedly shamed and starved, and then left in an outhouse.
 Eventually they were transferred back to Bishops Waltham where their deteriorating health had been noticed, and the workhouse was reported and investigated.
-This story is one of the main features of the Westbury Manor Museum.
+This story is a feature of the Westbury Manor Museum.

 High Street itself

-The period streetlighting used on the road dates back to 1897, the only columns in Fareham not to be replaced, but the lanterns have been completely changed.
+The period streetlighting used on the road dates back to 1897, the only columns in Fareham not to have been replaced, but the lanterns have been completely changed.

 Traffic signals were added in the 1960s and removed in the 1970s, and a change of layout in the 1990s gave the High Street priority over West Street, owing to the changes in the traffic patterns over the years.
 A grand furniture store and cycle store stood at the bottom of the road, opposite the island, while the island itself included A. E. Ayre estate agents Hampshire Driving Academy, Leighton Opticians and a Home Heating Centre in the 1960s.

-Number 16 was, for many years, Wykeham House school, before it moved to East Street.
+Numbers 67 and 69 were, for many years, Wykeham House School, before it moved to East Street.
 67 became Lysses Court and access to former industrial works.
 Villa Romana was an old coach house, then it became The Old Coach House pub.

 This section of the road is wide, and in the motoring heyday it was common for vehicles to park down the centre.

 The houses on the east side of the street had gardens which dropped down to the Wallington floodplain, which would regularly flood.
-Lysees Path formed a shortcut down to East Street.
+Lysees Path formed a shortcut down to East Street, called Lysees Lane.

 The Civic Way junction was added in the late 1960s as part of Fareham's grand plans to redevelop the central area in place of a house.
 There was once a footpath which joined here, and a long building which had to be knocked down.
 Curiously, the High Street now gives way to itself here, a remnant from the days where the shopping centre would attract people from all over the region.

 The road down the hill was known unofficially as Vicar's Hill, after the nearby church.
 Church Place provides access to it.
-The exact purpose of Church Place isn't clear, but it's likely that it's only a coincidence that it forms a straight-line route to Osborn Road, and that it merely provided side-access to the church.
-A derelict cottage was demolished in the 1980s to create the church garden.
+A series of small, derelict cottages and barns were demolished in the 1950s and turned into the church garden on the corner.